stinnux/kanboard-Timetrackingeditor/README.md

 Just go to a subtask, select "Time Tracking" (only visible if you have entered either an estimate and/or time spent value for the Task).
 Now you have the opportunity to add/remove/delete entries.
 You are only allowed to remove and edit your own entries.

+You can also add comments to every Time Tracking entry and select if the time is billable or not.
+Entries that have been selected as billable have a shopping cart symbol.

+Additionally you can export all time tracking entries as an HTML table (which makes it easy to import to excel) using the command ``` kanboard export:allsubtaskstimetracking```